 Assist with the research of Professors John J. Donohue, Jacob Goldin, Daniel Ho, Daniel Kessler, and Alison Morantz at Stanford Law School.
-Designed for graduating seniors or recent college or master's program graduates, fellowships provide a unique opportunity for those considering graduate school, law school, and/or business school in the future.
+Designed for graduating seniors or recent college or master's program graduates, the fellowship provides a unique opportunity for those considering graduate school, law school, and/or business school in the future.